lazarocaceres/camila-ballet/README.md

 Intended logging at the edge: `{ path, seg, cookie, accept, chosen, isBot, action, status, target }`.
 Actions: `pass`, `redirect307`, `redirect308`.
-Dashboards: **set up** dashboards to monitor redirect rates by path/locale and the bot/human split.
+Dashboards: monitor redirect rates by path/locale and the bot/human split.

 ---

 ## 🖊 Editorial Workflow (TinaCMS)

 - Visual edit → commit → CI → deploy.
 Previews honor the locale cookie.
-- The administration area resides under `/admin`; the middleware explicitly **bypasses** it (and requests/referrers originating from it) to ensure editors can select any locale within TinaCMS and preview the content in that language without i18n redirection interference.
+- The administration area resides under `/admin`; middleware bypasses it (by path or referer) so editors can select any locale in TinaCMS and preview content without interference.

 ---

 ## 🧭 Non-Goals / Trade-offs

 - No runtime SSR for content (keeps infra simple and fast).
-- Cookie is readable client-side for UX (by design).
+- Cookie is set with `HttpOnly` for security (not accessible from client JS).
-- We intentionally avoid persisting a cookie when the user’s explicit choice already matches their browser preference, to reduce unnecessary state.
+- Cookie deliberately not persisted when redundant with browser preference.

 ---